University Recreation and Wellness

 Group Fitness Classes & Personal Training

-For students motivated by a structured workout in a high-energy group setting, RecWell offers over 100 group fitness classes each week, including yoga, Zumba®, BODYPUMP™, cycling, BODYCOMBAT™, and high intensity interval training.
+For students motivated by a structured workout in a high-energy group setting, RecWell offers over 100 group fitness classes each week, including yoga, Zumba®, BODYPUMP™, cycling, BODYCOMBAT™, and H.I.I.T. (high intensity interval training).
 Classes are no additional charge and are drop-in only—there’s no need to sign up ahead of time.
 Students may also take advantage of working with a certified personal trainer to meet their individual fitness goals at a discounted rate for students.

 Intramural & Club Sports

-Students who enjoy playing sports have many opportunities to do so through RecWell’s sport club and intramural sports programs.
+Students who enjoy playing sports have many opportunities to do so through RecWell’s club and intramural sports programs.
 These programs are open to everyone and you don’t have to consider yourself an athlete to play.
-Many sport clubs do compete regionally and nationally against other schools, but they are also a great way to learn a new sport or simply enjoy the comradery that comes from playing for fun.
-There are 40+ student-led sport clubs, including ballroom dance, lacrosse, black belt, equestrian, sailing, figure skating, paintball, and soccer.
+Many club sports do compete regionally and nationally against other schools, but they are also a great way to learn a new sport or simply enjoy the comradery that comes from playing for fun.
+There are 40+ student-led club sports, including ballroom dance, lacrosse, black belt, equestrian, sailing, figure skating, paintball, and soccer.
 Students can also participate in intramural sports that are open to all members of the university community.
 Participants select their own level of competition and play in either men’s, women’s or coed leagues over the course of a weekend, a week or a tournament lasting several weeks.
 Intramural sports include basketball, flag football, softball, soccer, racquetball, table tennis and more.

 Recwell Adventure Program